noqcks/google-oidc-kubernetes/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/provider/aws/service-l4.yaml kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/provider/aws/patch-configmap-l4.yaml
 ````

 ### 5. Setup your route53 for new ELB

-Kops should have setup everything you needed as far as Kubernetes API server records, but we need to create an additional record that will wildcard match all subdomains to route them through our Nginx Ingress.
+Kops should have setup everything you needed as far as Kubernetes API server records, but we need to create an additional record that will wildcard match all subdomains to route them through our Nginx Ingress so that we can access `kuber.example.org` and `kuberos.example.org`.
 If you would like, you can use kuber.example.org instead of a wildcard to limit scope.

 <img src="assets/r53-aws-nginx-ingress.png" width="400" />